'This Should Not Be Happening': Man Killed, 5 Others Injured In Drive-By Shooting In Philadelphia’s Olney Neighborhood

-PHILADELPHIA (CBS) — Police say a man was killed and five others were shot in a drive-by shooting in Philadelphia’s Olney neighborhood.
-They were shot near the intersection of Broad Street and Chew Avenue Monday afternoon.
+PHILADELPHIA (CBS) — A drive-by shooting left one man dead and five others injured.
+It happened at the intersection of Broad Street and Chew Avenue in Olney just after 2 p.m. on Monday.

-Police say a 26-year-old man was killed.READ MORE: 2 Suspects In Custody For Deadly Beating Outside Pat's Steaks In South Philadelphia
+The suspects remain on the run.READ MORE: 2 People Killed In Fast-Moving Rowhome Fire In Wilmington

+The shooting happened in broad daylight, just down the street from one of Philly’s busiest SEPTA hubs and right in front of a daycare center where children were inside napping.

 A 22-year-old man was shot in his right thigh, a 24-year-old man was hit in his forearm, a 25-year-old man was shot in his right hand, a 19-year-old was shot in his right leg, and a 28-year-old female was hit in her right shoulder, according to police.